taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 ## 🏗️ Architecture Highlights

+🧱 System Overview
-Our system consists of multiple microservices:
+Our system consists of several independently scalable microservices:

-- **🧍 User Service**
+🧍 User Service
 -	Manages user registration and profile retrieval.
 -	 Assigns a unique ID to each user upon registration.
+🚕 Ride Service

-- **🚕 Ride Service** – Handles ride creation, ride status, and ride listings.
+-	Handles ride creation and status management.
+-	Each ride includes a driver and a status
+💸 Payment Service
-- **💸 Payment Service** – Simulates payment confirmation and transaction logging.
+-	Simulates payment confirmation and transaction logging (Planned)

-- **🧠 Redis Caching** – Used across services for faster data retrieval.
+⚙️ Infrastructure & Tooling
+-	🧠 Redis Caching
+o	Used by both services to cache user and ride data. o	Reduces access time and improves response performance.
+-	🛢️ Databases:
+o	MongoDB for User and Ride Services
+-	🐳 Docker
+o	Each service is containerized and run using docker-compose
-- **🔀 API Gateway / Reverse Proxy** – (Optional future enhancement)
+-	🔀 API Gateway / Reverse Proxy
-- **🛢️ Databases**:
-  - MongoDB (User & Ride services)
-  - PostgreSQL (Payment service)
+o	Optional future enhancement for unified routing.

 Each service is containerized using Docker and orchestrated with `docker-compose`.